Interview: On Poetry & Memoir with Sandra Beasley No. 24

 David Adams:

 When I first went to the University of Maine after I left Michigan State, I saw a student on campus who looked familiar, but I couldn’t place him.
 A couple of days later, he approached me, “Professor Adams, you probably don’t remember me, but I was in the Fluid Mechanics course that you were team-teaching at Michigan State University.
 I just wanted to tell you that I hated your guts… at the time.
 Since I got here, my professors have been telling me that my writing is far ahead of other students, and I’m really grateful for what you put me through.”
 That’s the type of feedback that you typically don’t get, especially when you’ve moved around like me.
-My engineering career was a way to make a living, and it’s all due to Martha Eckman, who encouraged us to audit her tech-writing course.
+My engineering career was a way to make a living, and it’s all due to Martha Eckman, who encouraged us to audit her tech-writing course, which was established only after Martha completed her stint as an English department advisor.
 It became my way of making a living, to support my writing; it was partially due to my background in construction that I was able to fit in with the engineers.
 I did a rough count the other day between everything I’ve done: my work in engineering colleges, my consulting, my work in private industry as a tech writer; I have probably published between 5500-6000 pages of writing.
 My poetry is a fraction of that.

 Interviewer: